 PROGRAM LEVEL STUDENT LEARNING OUTCOMES:

-1. Apply from lessons of assigned course work and or knowledge and skills attained throughout the course work to new and varied subjects.
+- Apply lessons of assigned course work and or knowledge and skills attained throughout the course work to new and varied subjects.

-2. Use course work and information taught throughout the course to draw conclusions or create new sources of information that can be shared with others.
+- Use course work and information taught throughout the course to draw conclusions or create new sources of information that can be shared by others.